SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

       connect()
     </td>
     <td>
-      Reconnects the client socket to its origin server.
+      Connects/reconnects the client socket to its origin server.
     </td>
   </tr>
   <tr>